Angelina-MS/Random-Joke-generator/README.md

  Features:

-- Uses the `requests` library to call APIs
+- Uses the 'requests' library to call APIs
 - Prints jokes in a readable format

  What I learnt: